marmelab/react-admin/docs/Fields.md

 );
 ```

 **Tip**: In such custom fields, the `source` is optional.
-Admin-on-rest uses it to determine which column to use for sorting when the column header is clicked.
+React-admin uses it to determine which column to use for sorting when the column header is clicked.